zlogic/cybervision/README.md

 Adding this flag can significantly reduce processing time, at the cost of producing incorrect data.

 `<img1>` and `<img2>` are input filenames for image 1 and 2; supported formats are `jpg`, `tif` and `png`.
+Although experimental, it's also possible to specify more than one image when using perspective projection.

 `<output>` is the output filename:
 * If the filename ends with `.obj`, this will save a 3D [Wavefront OBJ file](https://en.wikipedia.org/wiki/Wavefront_.obj_file).